dyllanwli/fabric-debug-tool/README.md

 #### Requirements:

-+ app are based no hyperledger-node-sdk/test
++ app are based on hyperledger-node-sdk/test
 + fabric-network: see ./artifacts
 + `apt install jq` or `brew install jq` (`testAppbyCurl.sh` needs)
 + needs to `npm rebuild` if run script at first time or catch node package error on `run.sh`